Eczema in Children

 What can trigger eczema?

-Individual trigger factors vary from person to person, some trigger factors may be easy to identify whilst others may not be so easy to work out.
-If you suspect a specific food or something in the environment may be a trigger factor keeping a symptoms diary can help work out patterns of exposure and signs and symptoms and may be useful to provide to your doctor.
+Triggers can be individual and vary from person to person; some may be easy to identify, whilst others may be harder to work out.
+If you suspect a specific food or something in the environment to be a trigger factor, keeping a symptoms diary can help identify patterns of exposure and signs and symptoms and can be useful to provide to your doctor.

-Eczema may be made worse by coming into contact with one or more of the following trigger factors:
+Eczema may be made worse by contact with one or more of the following triggers:

 • Heat or changes in temperature

-• Fabrics like wool (which causes a prickle) or synthetics
+• Fabrics like wool (which can feel prickly) or synthetics

-• Contact allergens in the environment for example house dust mite, pollen or animal dander can make eczema worse.
+• Contact allergens in the environment such as house dust mite, pollen or animal dander

 • Viral or bacterial infections